AvitalShmueli/CurlyCurl/README.md

 ### 2. Products Marketplace

-- **Create a new product:** Users can create a new product post that will be shown in their profile page and in the explore section.
+- **Share a new product:** Users can create a new product's post that will be shown in their profile page and in the explore section.
 When creating a product post, the user needs to fill the product name, type, condition and description.
-The user can also add tags that will make the product easier to search, a picture from the gallery, and a location that will mark the delivery point.
+The user can also add tags that will make the product easier to search, a picture from the gallery and a location that will mark the delivery point.

-- **Edit an existing product:** The user can edit all of the details of the product, and even delete it.
+- **Edit an existing product:** The user can edit all of the details of the product and even delete it.

 <div class="row">
     <img src="https://github.com/AvitalShmueli/CurlyCurl/assets/158744805/360d857d-4084-47e9-a223-17db542c3508" alt="profile" style="height:500px;"/>